 Prepare for an emergency in the following ways:

-- Know which patients are at risk of any emergencies, for example patients with cancer.
-Read our emergencies pages to find out who is most at risk.
+- Find out which patients are at risk of any emergencies.
+Read our emergency pages to find out who is most at risk.
+See Common palliative care emergencies.

 - Note any changes in risk at each staff handover.
 For example, if cancer has spread to other parts of the body.

-- Know what the patient's wishes are if they have an emergency.
-For example, whether they would want to be admitted to hospital.
+- Find out if they have an emergency care plan or would like to make one.
+It could include, for example, if they would want to be admitted to hospital.
 And whether they have a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) order or an Advance Decision to Refuse Treatment (known as an Advance Directive in Scotland).

-- Help those close to the patient to understand what to expect if there is an emergency, with the patient's permission.
+- With the patient's permission, help the people important to them understand what to expect if there is an emergency.
 Approach the conversation sensitively and be aware it may make them more worried.

 - Know how to recognise common emergencies.